zachlasiuk/arm-software-developers-ads/content/learning-paths/cross-platform/_example-learning-path/contribute-2-metadata.md

 ### operatingsystems (closed)
-Specifies the OS (or OSes) this learning path can run on.
-Select from this closed list:
+Specifies the operating systems this Learning Path can run on.
+Select from this list:

 | OS Options    |
 |---------------|